In this guide, we will explore the std::chrono::time_point in C++ along with an illustrative example.

 Example:2

-This example uses <chrono> facilities to calculate and print the execution time in microseconds.
+This illustration leverages <chrono> features to compute and display the elapsed time in microseconds.

 #include <iostream>